 While the Insurer’s customer service team receives the email to their regular inbox, Unity Cloud will also pull the email into a couple of places.

 First, the email will go through the module that we call “Modeller”.
 It’s an existing app within our platform and is intended to help orchestrate processes.
 The true beauty in it is that it employs any best in breed IoT, AI, API, services on the Internet, and combines these with orchestration workflow into your systems — basically, you can define inputs and desired outcomes with a good suite of tools.
 For our demo, we have set up a Sentiment Analysis workflow:

 As you can see here, we’ve got a couple of steps to help check your inbox, and then search the Internet for sources of customer sentiment analysis.
 We then calculate a score, find the associated customer, and update the customer.
 So here’s the AI now, giving us the sentiment: 97% negative in Modeller.

 Switching back to the single customer view, we’ve received a push notification alerting us of an email, and showing that the customer is a bit upset; something that needs to be looked at!

 I quite like the recent NPS graph too — clearly, James has had a turbulent journey with the Insurer so far.
 By clicking on the “view” button, I can now view everything I need to know about James.

-This just one example of something you can do with Unity.
+This just one example of something you can do with Unity Cloud.
 Maybe you’d like to visualise data, create better customer experiences, or build analytics dashboards inside your organisation.

 PS: the delegates at DIA Munich liked us so much, they voted us in for a DIAmond award!